 The benefits of a highly detailed, comprehensive power of attorney are numerous.
 Unfortunately, many powers of attorney are more general in nature and can actually cause more problems than they solve, especially for our senior population.
-Here are the top 10 benefits of having a comprehensive.
+Here are the top 10 benefits of having a comprehensive durable power of attorney.

 If someone has signed a power of attorney and later becomes incapacitated and unable to make decisions, the agent named can step into the shoes of the incapacitated person and make important financial decisions.
-Without a power of attorney, aor conservatorship may need to be established, and can be very expensive.
+Without a power of attorney, a guardianship or conservatorship may need to be established, and can be very expensive.

 Someone who does not have a comprehensive power of attorney at the time they become incapacitated would have no alternative than to have someone else petition the court to appoint a guardian or conservator.
 The court will choose who is appointed to manage the financial and/or health affairs of the incapacitated person, and the court will continue to monitor the situation as long as the incapacitated person is alive.
 While not only a costly process, another detriment is the fact that the incapacitated person has no input on who will be appointed to serve.